 The moment babies take their first breath outside of the womb they begin to communicate.
 Crying, cooing, and squealing are all non-verbal cues that they use to get a response from a loving parent.
 As they get a bit older, they learn to communicate via facial expressions such as smiling and making eye contact.
 Babies also move their bodies to get a message across, for example moving their legs or arms when excited or in distress.
 As they reach the age of 8-12 months they further develop this skill by learning to wave, clap, and point.

 Chances are you’ve come across the terms babywearing, baby carrier, or baby wrap, as these seem to have taken over social-media feeds, parenting blogs, and even newborn’s fashion.

 Along with this surge in its popularity, important questions can arise around babywearing, such as “what does babywearing refer to?”, “how do I use a baby carrier?”, “are baby wraps safe?”, among others.
 Don’t worry, in today’s blog entry we’re going to guide you through some of the “whys” and the “hows” of babywearing so that you can better decide whether or not it’s something you want to try.

-Even from such a young age, your little one can realize that despite the constant falls and the bumpy ride, he realizes that he can cover a greater distance at a faster pace than if he crawled.
-Moreover, what he gains both in distance covered and speed reached has huge implications for the level navigation and engagement with his surroundings.
+Even from such a young age, your little one realizes that when he walks, despite the constant falls and the bumpy ride, he can cover a greater distance at a faster pace than if he crawled.
+Moreover, what he gains both in covered distance and reached speed has huge implications for the level of navigation and engagement he has with his surroundings.
 Continue reading →

 Kinedu is an app which allows you to harness the learning potential of your child's early years with a personalised plan for directed play and real-life interactions.